zsk612/tp/docs/DeveloperGuide.md

     1. The `start()` method is then called in the diet session, starting a diet session instance.

 4. After Execution
-    1. The diet session instance is then saved by calling `writeToStorageDietSession()` from `DietStorage`
+    1. The diet session instance is saved during every command in Diet Session by calling `writeToStorageDietSession()` from `DietStorage`

 The sequence diagram below summarizes how editing Diet session works: